todiane/poster-palace/README.md

 - Go to the Deploy tab.

-- For the very first deployment select manual deploy and wait as Heroku builds the logs.
+- For the very first deployment select DEPLOY BRANCH and wait as Heroku builds the logs.
 Once complete click on the button to view the app.

 - After the initial deployment you can then enable automatic deployment.